-1. For 2012: three-tenths percent (0.3%) of total annual energy and one percent (1.0%) of annual peak demand;
+1. For the utility’s approved first program year: three-tenths percent (0.3%) of total annual energy and one percent (1.0%) of annual peak demand;

-2. For 2013: five-tenths percent (0.5%) of total annual energy and one percent (1.0%) of annual peak demand;
+2. For the utility’s approved second program year: five-tenths percent (0.5%) of total annual energy and one percent (1.0%) of annual peak demand;

-3. For 2014: seven-tenths percent (0.7%) of total annual energy and one percent (1.0%) of annual peak demand;
+3. For the utility’s approved third program year : seven-tenths percent (0.7%) of total annual energy and one percent (1.0%) of annual peak demand;

-4. For 2015: nine-tenths percent (0.9%) of total annual energy and one percent (1.0%) of annual peak demand;
+4. For the utility’s approved fourth program year: nine-tenths percent (0.9%) of total annual energy and one percent (1.0%) of annual peak demand;

-5. For 2016: one-and-one-tenth percent (1.1%) of total annual energy and one percent (1.0%) of annual peak demand;
+5. For the utility’s approved fifth program year: one-and-one-tenth percent (1.1%) of total annual energy and one percent (1.0%) of annual peak demand;

-6. For 2017: one-and-three-tenths percent (1.3%) of total annual energy and one percent (1.0%) of annual peak demand;
+6. For the utility’s approved sixth program year: one-and-three-tenths percent (1.3%) of total annual energy and one percent (1.0%) of annual peak demand;

-7. For 2018: one-and-five-tenths percent (1.5%) of total annual energy and one percent (1.0%) of annual peak demand;
+7. For the utility’s approved seventh program year: one-and-five-tenths percent (1.5%) of total annual energy and one percent (1.0%) of annual peak demand;

-8. For 2019: one-and-seven-tenths percent (1.7%) of total annual energy and one percent (1.0%) of annual peak demand; and
+8. For the utility’s approved eighth program year: one-and-seven-tenths percent (1.7%) of total annual energy and one percent (1.0%) of annual peak demand; and

-9. For 2020 and for subsequent years, unless additional energy savings and demand savings goals are established by the commission: one-and-nine-tenths percent (1.9%) of total annual energy and one percent (1.0%) of annual peak demand each year.
+9. For the utility’s approved ninth and subsequent program years, unless additional energy savings and demand savings goals are established by the commission: one-and-nine-tenths percent (1.9%) of total annual energy and one percent (1.0%) of annual peak demand each year.

+For the utility’s approved fourth and subsequent program years…

 (B) The commission shall also use the greater of the cumulative realistic achievable energy savings and demand savings as determined through the utility’s market potential study or the following cumulative demand-side savings goals as a guideline to review progress toward an expectation that the electric utility’s demand-side programs can achieve a goal of all cost-effective demand-side savings:

-1. For 2012: three-tenths percent (0.3%) of total annual energy and one percent (1.0%) of annual peak demand;
+1. For the utility’s approved first program year: three-tenths percent (0.3%) of total annual energy and one percent (1.0%) of annual peak demand;

-2. For 2013: eight-tenths percent (0.8%) of total annual energy and two percent (2.0%) of annual peak demand;
+2. For the utility’s approved second program year: eight-tenths percent (0.8%) of total annual energy and two percent (2.0%) of annual peak demand;

-3. For 2014: one-and-five-tenths percent (1.5%) of total annual energy and three percent (3.0%) of annual peak demand;
+3. For the utility’s approved third program year: one-and-five-tenths percent (1.5%) of total annual energy and three percent (3.0%) of annual peak demand;

-4. For 2015: two-and-four-tenths percent (2.4%) of total annual energy and four percent (4.0%) of annual peak demand;
+4. For the utility’s approved fourth program year: two-and-four-tenths percent (2.4%) of total annual energy and four percent (4.0%) of annual peak demand;

-5. For 2016: three-and-five-tenths percent (3.5%) of total annual energy and five percent (5.0%) of annual peak demand;
+5. For the utility’s approved fifth program year: three-and-five-tenths percent (3.5%) of total annual energy and five percent (5.0%) of annual peak demand;

-6. For 2017: four-and-eight-tenths percent (4.8%) of total annual energy and six percent (6.0%) of annual peak demand;
+6. For the utility’s approved sixth program year: four-and-eight-tenths percent (4.8%) of total annual energy and six percent (6.0%) of annual peak demand;

-7. For 2018: six-and-three-tenths percent (6.3%) of total annual energy and seven percent (7.0%) of annual peak demand;
+7. For the utility’s approved seventh program year: six-and-three-tenths percent (6.3%) of total annual energy and seven percent (7.0%) of annual peak demand;

-8. For 2019: eight percent (8.0%) of total annual energy and eight percent (8.0%) of annual peak demand; and
+8. For the utility’s approved eighth program year: eight percent (8.0%) of total annual energy and eight percent (8.0%) of annual peak demand; and